-Our local SEO services cover everything required to optimise your business’ visibility in Google’s local pack, Google maps and more.
+Our local SEO services cover everything required to optimise the visibility of your business outlets, offices or shops in Google’s local pack, Google’s local organic results, Google’s knowledge panel, Google’s local finder and Google maps.
+That might be your one and only business address or hundreds of outlets throughout the country.
+If you don’t know what each of those terms means, please read our explanation here.
 We use a whole host of industry-leading tools and resources to diagnose your website’s strengths and weaknesses and build on them.
 The most valuable asset we have though is our experience and skill.

 A website audit or review is always the starting point.
 We run checks on rankings, local content, code and presence of key local on-site and off-site SEO factors.

 We set up and/or optimise your GMB listing(s).
 All sorts of issues, invisible to the novice, often emerge ranging from unclaimed, incorrect or duplicate listings.
 Listings might be correct but might not be appearing in the local pack or knowledge panel.

 Tracking and analytics

 We’ll set up campaign tracking code in your Google My Business dashboard so that you know exactly how many of your website visitors arrived via the local pack and how many via the localised organic results.
 We’ll set up your Google Analytics account and tracking code if need be and submit reports each month so that you have full visibility.
 This will provide valuable data to help you measure your website’s performance – as well as our performance.

 We’ll make recommendations for tweaking, overhauling, restructuring or expanding your local content and code.
 Anything from meta data to new pages or even new sections on your website.